Daytona USA: Release

-Prior to release, a prototype had debuted at the 1993 Amusement Machine Show in Tokyo, held in August 1993, and it was location tested in Japan the same month.
+Prior to release, Sega debuted a prototype of Daytona USA at the Amusement Machine Show in Tokyo in August 1993, and it was tested in select Japanese arcades the same month; Petit stated that this was done to measure how the games would be received by the public.
 The complete version of Daytona USA was released in Japan in March 1994, and made its North American debut the same month at Chicago's American Coin Machine Exposition (ACME); it was subsequently released worldwide in April 1994.
 According to Petit, Sega delayed the worldwide launch to measure reception before investing in other territories.
-The standard game was released in a twin-seat cabinet and a deluxe cabinet fitted with detailed seats on top of subwoofers; Sega originally planned to use actual car seats.
+The standard game was released in a twin-seat cabinet and a deluxe cabinet fitted with detailed seats on top of subwoofers; Sega originally planned to use actual car seats, but management determined the seats were too difficult to enter and exit.
 Daytona USA debuted at number two on arcade operator publication RePlay's "Player's Choice" chart and stayed on the list for five years, with 16 months at number one.
 Daytona USA was rereleased in 1996 in arcades as Daytona USA: Special Edition, designed as a smaller, more affordable cabinet.

-Around the time of the worldwide release, Sega announced releases for its Saturn and 32X consoles.
-In 1995, Sega announced their intention to focus solely on the Saturn.
+Around the time of the worldwide release, Sega announced releases for its Saturn and 32X consoles, but a year later, Sega announced their intention to focus solely on the Saturn.
 In early 1995, Sega AM2's Saturn division split into three departments, each charged with converting a different arcade game to the Saturn: Virtua Fighter 2, Virtua Cop, and Daytona USA.
 Due to slow progress on the Daytona USA conversion, several members of the Virtua Fighter 2 team were reassigned to Daytona USA.
 AM2 completed the conversion in April 1995.
-It was a Western launch game for Saturn, and was also released for Windows.
-In Japan, two separate Windows releases were done in September and December 1996, with the first released version supporting different graphics cards such as Leadtek's WinFast GD400.
+It was a Western launch game for Saturn, and was also released for Windows via SegaSoft.
+In Japan, two separate Windows releases were done in September and December 1996, with the first released version supporting specific graphics cards such as Leadtek's WinFast GD400.
+A Windows version was released in Europe on November 14, 1996, and in North America in December of the same year.